 24. Chocolate-Banana Breakfast Quinoa Here’s one healthy way to have chocolate for breakfast: a bowlful of quinoa makes for a protein-rich filling breakfast, and the banana even adds a serving of fruit.

 25. Fruit Soup There are just two ingredients in this tasty, cool snack: Cold fresh fruit, and cold milk.
 Chop 1 cup of fruit of your choosing (peaches, plums, berries, and mango are delicious!) and combine in a container with 1 cup milk of choice.
 Keep chilled until ready to enjoy.

 26. Apple Surprise This is a perfect pick for apple season, Cut 1 apple in half and remove the core (plus a bit of the extra flesh around the core).
 Drop 1 tablespoon nut butter between the two holes, and sprinkle in 1 tablespoon granola.
 Wrap up the whole apple in plastic wrap or foil to save for later, or enjoy as is bite-by-bite.

-27. Egg White Sandwich Who doesn’t love a classic egg sandwich?
-Try giving it an extra healthy twist.
-Microwave 2 egg whites along with 1 handful spinach and a sprinkle of salt for 30-45 seconds.
-Place in a whole wheat English muffin or sandwich thin with 1 slice of cheddar cheese (optional).
+27. Egg Sandwich Who doesn’t love a classic egg sandwich?
+Simply sautée a hefty handful of spinach and fry 2 eggs with a dash of salt and pepper.
+Place on top 2 whole-wheat English muffin halves (or toast) with 1 slice of cheddar cheese.
 Wrap in foil so the cheese melts evenly, and enjoy whenever the craving hits!